Semiparametric Bayesian Density Estimation with Disparate Data Sources: A Meta-Analysis of Global Childhood Undernutrition: Model checking

 The hold-out algorithm for Test 2 was designed to examine how well the model predicted mean and prevalence $<$ -3 when only prevalence $<$ -2 was available, as commonly occurred.
 (See, for example, the 1989 study from Colombia, in Fig.~\ref{fig:countryResults}.)
 For countries with data on mean as well as prevalences below -2 and -3, we maintained prevalence $<$ -2 and held out one or both of the other two metrics, such that data from a total of 10\% of all studies were excluded.
 We fit the model to the remaining 90\% of the dataset and made predictions of the held-out observations.

-As shown in Table \ref{tab:cv}, our main model (M1) predicted the known-but-masked truths well -- the magnitudes of the errors are comparable to the median difference between two national surveys in the same country-year; on average they are smaller than the median difference between two surveys in the same country-year when all national and subnational surveys are considered.
+As shown in Table \ref{tab:cv}, our main model (M1) predicted the known-but-masked truths well -- across metrics, the median absolute prediction error (0.21, 6.02, and 3.62 for mean, \%$\leq$-2, and \%$\leq$-3, respectively) is smaller than the median difference between two surveys in the same country-year (0.26, 7.43, and 5.96, respectively).

 Furthermore, our model made better out-of-sample predictions than the model without covariates (M3) when we held out all studies from a given country (Test 1).
 By contrast, our model did not make better out-of-sample predictions than the trio of separate models (M2) when we held out all studies from a given country (Test 1).
 We hypothesize that the predictive accuracy for a new country for a given metric of interest is robust to the differences between M1 and M2 because these predictions rely primarily on the region-level estimates for the metric, which are likely driven primarily by data on the metric of interest rather than by data on other metrics.
 We acknowledge that Table 1 makes it appear that M2 in fact has a slight edge on M1, but we emphasize that this edge is not statistically significant -- we believe this is due to the chance in our random selection of data points to hold out in the cross validation.